On the mixing properties of piecewise expanding maps under composition with permutations

+For the examples that we consider, it will be also true that topological mixing implies strong mixing, see \cite{Viana97}.

-To be more precise we consider certain piecewise expanding maps $f$ on the unit interval.
-We divide the unit interval into equal subintervals, and compose $f$ with permutations of these.
+We will consider maps on the unit interval $I$, dividing $I$ into $N$ equal subintervals.
 To avoid the problem of functions being undefined, or multiply defined, at endpoints of these subintervals, we work with (non-compact) intervals which are closed on the left and open on the right.
 Thus we consider piecewise continuous maps $f \colon [0,1) \lra [0,1)$.
 We can of course regard $f$ as a map on the compact interval $[0,1]$ (by stipulating $f(1)=f(0)$) or on the circle $\mathbb{S}^1=\R/\Z$.

 We divide the unit interval as follows.
 Fix $N \geq 2$, and let $I_j=[j/N, (j+1)/N )$, $0 \leq j <N$.
 For any permutation $\sigma$ of $\{0, 1, \ldots, N-1\}$ we write $\sigma$ also for the corresponding interval exchange map: